matecat/simple-dic/README.md

 The entries are **lazy-loaded** when you invoke `get` method for the first time.

 If you have [apcu](https://www.php.net/manual/en/book.apcu.php) enabled on your system, DIC will automatically cache the entry in APCU store.
-Please note that the **id in cache always refers to the sha1() of the provided init file**.
+Please note that the **id in cache is calculated by the sha1sum of the provided init file**.

 ## Commands